Updated October 24, 2024

 (ii) Blockers

-Most travellers carry antidiarrheal medication such as Imodium (loperamide) and Lomotil (diphenoxylate).
+Most travellers carry antidiarrheal medication such as Imodium (loperamide) and Lomotil (atropine and diphenoxylate).
 These don’t treat the underlying cause of diarrhea.
 As blockers, they prolong the problem, keeping the noxious microbes in your system longer.

 Loperamide helps intestinal muscles contract more slowly.
 This slows the movement of food and fluids through the digestive tract, allowing the bowel to absorb more fluids and nutrients.
 It results in smaller, more solid, and less frequent bowel movements.
 It also decreases the amount of fluids and electrolytes lost by the body.